-- · Refunds in as little as 5 days, if additional documentation is not required - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.
+- If we do not need additional information, you may receive your refund in as little as 5 days. - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.

 For more information regarding electronic and online filing options, visit revenue.delaware.gov.